Roblox/creator-docs/content/en-us/luau/functions.md

 ### Variadic Functions

 A variadic function accepts any number of arguments.
-For example, `print()` is a variadic function.
+For example, `Globals.LuaGlobals.print()` is a variadic function.

 ```lua
 print(2, "+", 2, "=", 2 + 2) --2 + 2 = 4